Above this salary, most Germans are happy-breakinglatest.news-Breaking Latest News

-According to a survey by the finance app Revolut, most Germans are happy with a monthly net salary of between 2,000 and 3,000 euros.
+According to a survey by the financial app Revolut, most Germans are happy with a monthly net salary of between 2,000 and 3,000 euros.

 Who is satisfied with how much money in the end also depends on the age of the respondents.
 The majority of those between 45 and 65 years of age can therefore get by with a net salary of at least 2000 euros.

 The survey also shows differences between the federal states.
-In North Rhine-Westphalia, Bavaria and Baden-Württemberg, most of those surveyed are only happy with their income from 3,000 euros net per month.
+In North Rhine-Westphalia, Bavaria and Baden-Württemberg, most of those surveyed are only happy with their net income above 3,000 euros per month.

 In general, 53 percent of the participants are satisfied with their financial situation, as Revolut reports.
 16 percent of them could even be happy with less money.
 On the other hand, 22 percent of the survey participants have regular money worries – women (25 percent) more than men (20 percent).